Juvenile European green crab (Photo by Luis Miguel Bugallo Sanchez)

 European green crab

 The European green crab is considered an aggressively invasive alien species in most of the regions it inhabits.
-It has spread across the globe by hitching rides on the hulls of ships and is now found on every continent except for Antarctica.
+It has spread across the globe by hitching rides on the hulls of ships and is now found in coastal waters along every continent except for Antarctica.

 This species originated in the northeastern parts of the Atlantic Ocean, particularly the Baltic Sea.
-However, with the help of global fishing and shipping industries, it has quickly broadened its range and is now found in parts of Canada.
+However, with the help of global fishing and shipping, it has quickly broadened its range and is now found in parts of Canada.

 What does it look like?